AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 The directory `/home/ampersandadmin/git/Ampersand` contains the source code of the Ampersand compiler.
 The directory `/home/ampersandadmin/git/Ampersand-models` contains the source code of the Ampersand models.

+To verify that the Ampersand clone has succeeded and that you are in the development branch, navigate to `~/git/Ampersand` and ask for the Git status:

+`bitnami@Wolfram:~/git/Ampersand$ git status`

+`On branch development`

+`Your branch is up-to-date with 'origin/development'.`

+`nothing to commit, working directory clean`

+You can do the same in the `Ampersand-models` directory.
+There you must verify that you are in the master branch:

+`bitnami@Wolfram:~/git/Ampersand$ cd ../Ampersand-models/`

+`bitnami@Wolfram:~/git/Ampersand-models$ git status`

+`On branch master`

+`Your branch is up-to-date with 'origin/master'.`

+`nothing to commit, working directory clean`

 ## 5. Creating an Ampersand-compiler

 To generate RAP3 we need an Ampersand-compiler.
 The RAP3 user will also use that compiler.
 For both reasons, we need a working Ampersand compiler on the server.
 This step requires sections 3 and 4 to be finished successfully.